jaykay0408/Auto-Car-Data-Mining/README.md

         Otherwise, you can download 2 files from class Github

-**Step 3**: Connect to Raspberry Pi using VNC viewer
+**Step 3**: Connect to Raspberry Pi using VNC viewer For more information about the connection to Rapsberry Pi, you can refer the following slide at http://bit.ly/DMCAR3

 -   ***Option 1***: directly setup wi-fi using a mice, a keyboard and a monitor (HDMI)
     -   Use this option if you have the followings: